-- ► Parametric models can be used for speech/audio compression. - Feedback cancellation can be improved using a model of the near-end signal. - ► Beamforming can be improved with the model-based approach. - Optimal filters can be designed for the chirp model too. - Model-based TDOA estimation is better than the state of the art. - It is possible to take common panning techniques in stereo into account. - ► We have recently shown that fast implementations can be found!
+- ► Parametric models can be used for speech/audio compression. - Model-based interpolation/extrapolation can be used for packet losses/corrupt data. - Feedback cancellation can be improved using a model of the near-end signal. - ► Beamforming can be improved with the model-based approach. - Jointly optimal segmentation and parameter estimates can be found with dynamic programming. - Optimal filters can be designed for the chirp model too. - ► We have recently shown that fast implementations can be found!

-- Parametric models have shown promise for several problems, but they are not (yet) widespread. - An argument against the usage of such models is that they do not take various phenomena into account. - However, we can only have this discussion because the assumptions are explicit. - And it is often fairly easy to improve the model and methods, if needed. - This is because the parametric models lead to mathematically tractable methods. - There are many more speech processing problems that could probably benefit from this approach! - These include applications with multiple channels, adverse conditions or where the fine details matter.
+- Parametric models have shown promise for several problems, but they are not (yet) widespread. - An argument against the usage of such models is that they do not take various phenomena into account. - However, we can only have this discussion because the assumptions are explicit. - And it is often fairly easy to improve the model and methods, if needed. - There are many more speech processing problems that could probably benefit from this approach! - These include applications with multiple channels, adverse conditions or where the fine details matter.